mlegas/EvadeTheBoxes/README.md

 # EvadeTheBoxes
-A simple 3D FPS game made with the use of C++ and OpenGL.
+A simple 3D FPP game made with the use of C++ and OpenGL.

 The project uses SFML libraries to compile, and SFML .dll files to run.
 It should compile with the current project settings.